 Independent appeal mechanisms

-The recommendations include revising ICANN’s to clarify the scope of ICANN's policy authority, reflect key elements of the Affirmation of Commitments, and establish a set of "Fundamental ", which enjoy special protection and can only be changed based on prior approval by the Community.
-The following items shall have the status of Fundamental :
+The recommendations include revising ICANN’s Bylaws to clarify the scope of ICANN's policy authority, reflect key elements of the Affirmation of Commitments, and establish a set of "Fundamental Bylaws", which enjoy special protection and can only be changed based on prior approval by the Community.
+The following items shall have the status of Fundamental Bylaws:

-The ission;

-The ndependent eview rocess;
+The Mission;

+The Independent Review Process;

-The power to veto Bylaw changes and to approve changes to Fundamental ;
+The power to veto non-fundamental Bylaw changes and to approve changes to Fundamental Bylaws;

+Any reviews required by the CWG-Stewardship (e.g. the IANA Function Review);

-New community powers such as recall of the .
+New community powers such as recall of the Board.

+The group also recommends bringing the regular reviews, which are required by the Affirmation of Commitments (such as the accountability and transparency reviews) into ICANN's Bylaws.
+In response to the recommendation in the CWG-Stewardship proposal, the IANA Function Review would be added in as a Fundamental Bylaw.

-A key recommendation of the CCWG is to empower the community to have more influence on certain decisions.
+A key recommendation of the CCWG-Accountability is to empower the community to have more influence on certain Board decisions.
 The group identified powers and associated mechanisms including the ability to:

-Recall the ICANN of Directors;
+Recall the ICANN Board of Directors;

-Remove individual Directors;
+Remove individual Board Directors;

-changes to the ICANN , Mission and Core Values;
+Veto or approve changes to the ICANN Bylaws, Mission and Core Values;

-Reject decisions on Strategic Plan and budget, where the has failed to appropriately reflect community input in these documents.
+Reject Board decisions on Strategic Plan and budget, where the Board has failed to appropriately reflect community input in these documents.

-In addition to the aforementioned powers, the CCWG recommends significantly enhancing ICANN's Independent Review Panel.
-The Panel should become a standing panel of 7 independent panelists, proposed by the ICANN with a confirmation procedure involving the community.
+In addition to the aforementioned powers, the CCWG-Accountability recommends significantly enhancing ICANN's Independent Review Panel.
+The Panel should become a standing panel of 7 independent panelists, proposed by the ICANN Board with a confirmation procedure involving the community.
 Materially affected parties, including in some cases the community itself, would have standing to initiate a procedure in front of the panel.
-The decisions of the panel would not only assess compliance with process, but also the merits of the case against the standard of ICANN's Mission, [Guarantees/Commitments] and Core values.
-Additionally, the decisions of the would be binding for the ICANN .
-The CCWG also recommends improvements in the Panel's accessibility, especially the cost of access.
+The decisions of the panel would not only assess compliance with process, but also the merits of the case against the standard of ICANN's Mission, Commitments and Core values.
+Additionally, the decisions of the Panel would be binding for the ICANN Board.
+The CCWG-Accountability also recommends improvements in the Panel's accessibility, especially the cost of access.

-Finally, the CCWG proposes a number of key reforms to ICANN's Request for Reconsideration process.
-The key reforms proposed include the expansion of the scope of permissible requests to include /staff actions or inactions that contradict ICANN's ission or ore alues, and the extension of the time for filing a Request for Reconsideration from 15 to 30 days.
+Finally, the CCWG-Accountability proposes a number of key reforms to ICANN's Request for Reconsideration process.
+The key reforms proposed include the expansion of the scope of permissible requests to include Board/staff actions or inactions that contradict ICANN's Mission or Core Values, and the extension of the time for filing a Request for Reconsideration from 15 to 30 days.

 Implementation:

-In its deliberations and in discussion with its independent legal counsel, it has become clear that all requirements established by the CCWG can be implemented within ICANN’s current setup as a non-profit corporation based in California.
+In its deliberations and in discussion with its independent legal counsel, it has become clear that all requirements established by the CCWG-Accountability can be implemented within ICANN’s current setup as a non-profit corporation based in California.
+Specifically, ICANN’s Articles of Incorporation and Bylaws may be amended to empower to the multistakeholder community as proposed by the CCWG-Accountability.

+The CCWG-Accountability proposes the creation of a formal membership body called the “SO/AC Membership” model.
+This is the approach that - based on analysis so far - fits requirements best.
+This model, referred to here as the Reference Mechanism would have the following key characteristics: